Each year, thousands of people suffer from chainsaw-related injuries. Click Here to see the Chainsaw Safety infographic

 After a storm, many think the dangers have gone when the snow or Ice stops falling—but sometimes danger can come during the storm recovery period.
 Keeping your distance from downed power lines, and knowing what to do if you see one, are the first steps when recovering from a storm safely.
 If you see a downed power line, which could be making contact with tree limbs, vehicles and puddles, always…

 Hunting season brings outdoorspeople of all skill levels and experience into rural Kentucky, often to unfamiliar areas.
 While most hunters follow safe hunting practices, Jackson Purchase Energy Cooperative (JPEC) wants to remind all those afield to be mindful of their surroundings and to be aware of electric power lines in the air and electrical equipment on the ground.
-Electrical equipment damaged by gunshot is costly to the utility and to…
+Electrical equipment damaged by gunshots is costly to the utility and to…

 Preventing Electrical Fires